 Fellows of the AAFP are recognized as Champions of Family Medicine.
 They are the physicians who make family medicine the premier specialty in service to their community and profession.
 Being a Fellow signifies not only ‘tenure’ but one’s additional work in your community, within organized medicine, within teaching, and a greater commitment to continuing professional development and/or research.

 The Missouri Academy recognizes members who are celebrating a milestone membership anniversary at the annual meeting.
-This award celebrates their dedication to making a difference with their patients for at least 25 years of service or more representing both the tradition and future of family medicine.
+This award celebrates their dedication to making a difference with their patients for at least 25 years of service or more, representing the tradition and future of family medicine.

 Top Graduating Medical Student Scholarship